hanii090/hashnode-blog/clkmbca23000009kz5uw42exn.md

 >
 > Query User Data: Use the `datastore.query` method to fetch user data and set the results in the state using the `setUsers` setter.

-Congratulations on successfully building the OnlyFans backend using AWS Amplify.
+Congratulations on successfully building the Paywalled Content-Sharing App backend using AWS Amplify.

 ***By following the step-by-step guide, you have successfully implemented authentication, database modeling, and data querying.
 The possibilities for further enhancements and features are limitless.
 Happy coding!***